AltSens/Python-Mosaic/README.md

 Once the best match is found the target image is then replaced with the matching tile.
 This process is repeated for each pixel in the source image, until the entire image has been replaced with a mosaic of tile images.

-There are other algorithms to create digital mosaics, such as the seam carving algorithm, which allows to add or remove pixels from specific areas of an image without affecting the overall structure of the image.

-The Mean Squared Error (MSE) algorithm is a widely used method for creating digital mosaics, but it does have some drawbacks.

 One drawback is that it is sensitive to color variations and it does not take into account the texture and shape of the tile images.
 This can result in a mosaic that looks unnatural, as the tile images may not match the colors or patterns in the source image.

 Another drawback is that the MSE algorithm tends to produce mosaic images that are lower in resolution than the original image.
 The more tiles used, the more the resolution will decrease, This can be a problem when creating large mosaics or when the source image has a lot of fine details.